getappmap/appmap-js/docs/reference/appmap-ruby.md

 Hello_says_hello_when_prompted.appmap.json
 ```

 You can disable AppMap recording for specific tests and examples groups using the tag `appmap: false`.
-See the section on [enable and disabling AppMaps](#enable-and-disabling-appmaps).
+See the section on [enable and disable AppMap Data creation](#enable-and-disable-appmap-data-creation).

 ### Minitest

-When you run your Minitest tests, AppMaps will be recorded automatically (as long as the `appmap` gem is loaded).
+When you run your Minitest tests, AppMap Data will be recorded automatically (as long as the `appmap` gem is loaded).

 If you **don't see this working automatically** for some reason, you can try requiring `appmap/minitest` in your `test_helper.rb`: